Kristina01111000/unichirsite/README.md

 - the security plugin still locks users out, keep it off
 - figure out why php upgrades crash the site

+try removing every inactive plgin to fix the php issue, can only work on it in the morning on sat / sun
 - need to check any links to 30 day challenge, change to tabulator

 - need to figure out why the php won't update, its becoming an issue